Questions & Answers

 What about customers who purchase tickets for a group?
-Will they have to provide vaccine verification for the entire group?
+If vaccine verification is implemented by a venue or event operator, will they have to provide vaccine verification for the entire group?

-Yes, any customer purchasing tickets for a group will be required to provide proof that all parties in their group will meet the negative tested or fully vaccinated requirements for Indoor Mega Events.
-For Indoor and Outdoor Mega Events, all attendees must follow current CDPH Guidance for Face Coverings.
+It is strongly recommended for any customer purchasing tickets for a group to provide proof that all parties in their group will meet the negative tested or completion of a primary series recommendations for Indoor Mega Events.
+For Indoor Mega Events, all attendees are strongly recommended to wear masks.

 Are there any consequences for falsification of vaccine status or testing results?

 Vaccination record cards are intended to provide recipients of the COVID-19 vaccine with information about the type of vaccine they received, and when they may be able to receive a second dose of the vaccine.
 By misrepresenting yourself as vaccinated, you put yourself and others around you at risk of contracting COVID-19.
 Additionally, the unauthorized use of an official government agency's seal (such as HHS or the Centers for Disease Control and Prevention (CDC)) is a crime and may be punishable under Title 18 United States Code, Section 1017, and other applicable laws.